oac-tree/oac-tree/breakpoints.md

   return status;
 }

-AsyncWrapper::FetchStatus()
+AsyncWrapper::UpdateStatus()
 {
-  // If child thread finished:
+  // If child thread exists and is finished:
   {
     m_status = child->GetStatus();
   }